 The human rights organization said the prisoners were fed sparingly – only once or twice a week – and not given enough clean drinking water.
 Further, the shipping containers were poorly ventilated; in October 2015, more than 50 people died from asphyxiation after being locked inside one of the makeshift cells.

 Amnesty International was able to obtain evidence of the horrific conditions after procuring a satellite image of the site which showed four shipping containers surrounded by two fences.
 The organization said most of the detainees were civilians accused of having ties to a rebel group, the Sudan People’s Liberation Movement/Army-in Opposition (SPLM/A-IO).
 While the prisoners were not charged with any crimes, they had no access to visitors, including family members or attorneys.

 “All detainees should be released or charged and brought before independent courts.
-Civilian detainees should only be held in ...
+Civilian detainees should only be ...

 Alabama: Federal and state officials raided the Sumter County Jail on March 8, 2016 as part of an investigation into the Sumter County Sheriff’s Department.
 The search led a grand jury to recommend the impeachment of Sheriff Tyrone Clark and issue an indictment against him the next month.
 A report issued by the grand jury accused Clark of willfully failing to prevent contraband in the jail, allowing prisoners access to firearms and using prisoner labor at his own residence as well as in paid positions elsewhere, from which he withheld a portion of their pay.
 The report also detailed Clark’s attempt to coerce a female employee to have sex with him.
 The sheriff is further alleged to have neglected to secure and supervise prisoners – one of whom was allowed to have sex with a female visitor.